spectrocloud-labs/bulk-property-sorter/README.md

 ### Context Menu

 Context menu items are automatically shown only for supported file types (TypeScript, JavaScript, CSS, SCSS, SASS, LESS, Go, JSON, and YAML files).
 By default, only the "Sort Properties" command appears in the right-click context menu for a cleaner interface.
-To show the "Sort Properties Descending" option in the context menu as well, enable the `bulk-property-sorter.showDescendingOption` setting in your VS Code preferences.
+To show the "Sort Properties Descending" option in the context menu as well, enable the `spectro-tab-tools.showDescendingOption` setting in your VS Code preferences.

 **Note:** Keyboard shortcuts for both commands remain available regardless of the context menu visibility setting.